Dengue Hemorrhagic Fever

 Why does my son have a continuous fever?

-Query: Hi doctor, My son, who is 15 years old, is suffering from fever.
+Query: Hi doctor, My son is suffering from a fever.
 He has constant 100 to 102 degrees Fahrenheit of fever with throat pain for the last 15 days.
 Blood tests indicate negative for malaria and typhoid.
 We consulted an ENT specialist and he indicated tonsillitis.
-My son is taking Movace...
+No relief is foreseen anywhere shortly.
+Are ...
 Read Full »

 Dr. Faisal Abdul Karim Malim

 Answer: Hello, Welcome to icliniq.com.
-It would be helpful if you do a CBC (complete blood count) and CRP (C-reactive protein).
-From that we can understand the level of infection.
-Also, tonsillitis can also be so severe that it may last for up to 10 days.
-Betadine gargle three times a day with warm water fo...
+It would be helpful if you did a CBC (complete blood count) and CRP (C-reactive protein).
+From that, we can understand the level of infection.
+Also, tonsillitis can be so severe that it may last for up to 10 days.
+Betadine gargling three times a day with warm wat...
 Read Full »

-I have a runny stomach and black stools after the flu.
-Why?
+Why do I have a runny stomach and black stools after flu?

 Query: Hello doctor, I had the flu for two days.
 That included a fever, sore throat, and runny nose with a dry cough.
 The flu went away and now I just have a cough, but I have developed a rash behind my ears and a runny stomach in which my stool is black.
 Read Full »